nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 #### `nuxeo.db.idle-timeout-minutes`

-**Since Nuxeo 6.0**

-Since Nuxeo 6.0\.
 Database timeout after which connections not in use are removed from the pool.

 **Default Value**